-Federico Baronello (b.1968 Italy) is an artist working with numerical photography and display design, essentially focusing his research and documentation on the effects of globalization in the Mediterranean area and on technology as an agent for the construction of new cultural forms.
+Federico Baronello (b.1968 Italy) works with analytical photography and the design of exhibition structures, with sporadic incursions in the exercise of contemporary art critique.
+His research essentially focus on the documentation of the effects of globalization in the Mediterranean area and on technology as an agent for the construction of new cultural forms.

-Federico Baronello had exhibitions at: Žilinskas gallery, Kaunas; the Bucerius Kunst Forum, Hamburg; the Städtische Galerie im Lenbachhaus, München; the NGBK and the Zentrum für Kunst und Urbanistik in Berlin; Artissima art fair, Turin; Miart fair, Milan; AuditoriumArte in Rome; Fondazione Morra in Naples; Fondazione Radicepura, Giarre; Fondazione Brodbeck in Catania; Riso Sicilian Museum of Contemporary Art in Palermo; The Delaware Contemporary, Delaware; the Private Museum in Singapore; the Yokohama Triennale and the Kitakyushu Biennial.
+Federico Baronello had exhibitions at: the Zentrum für Kunst und Urbanistik and the NGBK in Berlin; the Bucerius Kunst Forum, Hamburg; the Städtische Galerie im Lenbachhaus, München; Žilinskas gallery, Kaunas; Arte Fiera Bologna; Artissima art fair, Turin; Miart fair, Milan; AuditoriumArte in Rome; Fondazione Morra in Naples; Fondazione Radicepura, Giarre; Fondazione Brodbeck in Catania; Riso Sicilian Museum of Contemporary Art in Palermo; The Delaware Contemporary, Delaware; the Private Museum in Singapore; the Yokohama Triennale and the Kitakyushu Biennial.

 His works are part of public art collections at the Art Institute Kitakyushu, Japan; the Städtische Galerie im Lenbachhaus und Kunstbau, München; the Fondazione Brodbeck, Catania.

-Federico Baronello is represented by the galleria collicaligreggi, Catania.
+Federico Baronello is represented by the gallery of Gianluca Collica & Co., Catania.